Name and location of repository

 The Media Series, added for the purposes of the 2015 addition, spans one box and covers the chronological span of 1983 to 2016.
 This series consists of press releases and articles from various media sources (such as journals, newspapers, magazines, and online sources) that make mention of the NCLC and its work, often commenting on cases undertaken by the organization or its publications.
 These clippings include sources such as The New York Times, Los Angeles Times, The Wall Street Journal, Washington Post, and local news sources.
 They cover a large variety of topics such as student debt, foreclosure, credit card debt, credit unions, and others.

-The Printed Materials Series is in one box and contain materials which are published and bound, consisting of publications that span numerous topics and include law journals, Congressional hearings, and bound publications by the NCLC and staff.
+The Printed Materials Series is in one box and contains materials that are published and bound, consisting of publications that span numerous topics and include law journals, Congressional hearings, and bound publications by the NCLC and staff.

 The Digital Files Series, added to the collection in 2017, contains 10 digital folders of information pertaining to NCLC.
 The first two folders include HTML data files from the NCLC website from 2002 and 2016 including many records, and published material for consumers.
 The third folder contains PDF and Word documents of amicus briefings and the sixth folder contains information from the fair debt collection practices act.
 Several folders, 4, 5, 8, and 9, contain information in regards to NCLC conferences, press releases, reports, and brochures.
 Folder seven pertains to mortgage conferences held in 2012, 2014, and 2015 and folder ten includes documentation from webinars given by NCLC staff and personnel from 2009-2015.